 - viii.
 The AEMP (2020-2030) provides a sustainable framework for the implementation of the four proposed programs. - ix.
-The plan owner (AET) and all stakeholders must ensure compliance with the Strategic Environ- mental Management and Monitoring Plan (SEMMP). - x.
+The plan owner (AET) and all stakeholders must ensure compliance with the Strategic Environmental Management and Monitoring Plan (SEMMP). - x.
 The plan owner (AET) takes up the cardinal role of coordinating and creating linkages with all in- terested and affected parties including funding institutions at national, regional and international levels for effective implementation of all the programmes. - xi.
-The plan owner and all stakeholders should carry out research and monitoring of the pro- grammes for continual improvement. - which are managed independently and whose members are members of AET.
+The plan owner and all stakeholders should carry out research and monitoring of the programmes for continual improvement. - xii.
+It is important to appreciate that there are many group ranches in Amboseli Ecosystem which are managed independently and whose members are members of AET.
 Membership in AET does not presuppose homogeneity and members are free to make independent decisions at the local levels.
 AET was created to oversee implementation of the AEMP and safeguard the ecosystem.
-AET is as an admistration arm of the AE and does not interfere with the internal management of its members but only provides guidance on sustainable implementation of activities/proposals within the ecosysystem a) NEMA to approve the SESA for the gazetted AEMP 2020-2030 under EMCA (Amendment),
+AET is as an admistration arm of the AE and does not interfere with the internal management of its members but only provides guidance on sustainable implementation of activities/proposals within the ecosysystem